TanukiSharp/DarkSoulsCloudSave/readme.md

 The `access token` is what proves to Dropbox that the application has been granted access.

-It is stored encrypted in the file `storageconfig/DropboxCloudStorage.config`.
+It is stored encrypted in the file `storageconfig/DropboxCloudStorage.config` on Windows only, other platforms store the access token in clear.

 ![Storage Configuration](Images/readme/file_storageconfig.png "Storage Configuration")